misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ## Lambda function

-The Lambda is pretty basic Python.
+The Lambda is blunt-force Python.
 The code grabs some environment variables from the Lambda settings.
 Then it queries the latest IAM ID and compares it to the IAM that the latest launch configuration uses.
-If the two are different, it updates the launch configuration to use the new IAM and publishes a notification to SNS, which I get in my email inbox.
+If the two are different, it updates the launch configuration to use the new IAM and publishes a notification to SNS, which sends an email.

 ```python
 # lambda_function.py